Cosmetology Course Information

 4. Final written exam: This written test covers an overview of all theory instruction, and other items covered on the Virginia Department of Professional & Occupational Regulation State Board Cosmetology exam.
 Students must receive a 75% or higher on this exam.

-5. Clinic Practical Skill Assessments: Future Professionals progress in practical skill assessments and theory hours will be digitally monitored on a weekly basis by the Future Professional Advisor using the Course Key app.
+5. Clinic Practical Skill Assessments: Progress in practical skill assessments and instructional hours will be digitally monitored using the CourseKey app.
 All assigned practical skill assessments must be completed in order to complete the program.

 Students are assigned theory study and an essential number of practical experiences.
 Theory is evaluated after each unit of study.
 Practical assignments are evaluated as completed and counted toward course completion only when rated as satisfactory or better.
 Students must maintain a theory grade average of 75% and pass a final written and practical exam prior to graduation.
 Students must make up missed tests and incomplete assignments.